Javascript Menu by Deluxe-Menu.com

 00007

-On Saturday 2 March and Sunday 3 March we had services for the Sunday of the Prodigal Son, the second preparatory Sunday for Great Lent.
-Matins was served on Saturday evening and the Hours and Divine Liturgy were served at on Sunday morning.
-At Divine Liturgy prayers were offered for peace in Ukraine and peace in the Holy Land.
-In his sermon at Divine Liturgy, the parish rector spoke about the Parable of the Prodigal Son and preparation for Great Lent.
+On Saturday 7 December and Sunday 8 December we had services for the Twenty-Fourth Sunday after Pentecost, the Apodosis of the Entry of the Mother of God into the Temple, and in honour of Hieromartyr Clement of Rome (+101 AD).
+Matins was served on Saturday evening and the Hours and Divine Liturgy were served on Sunday morning.
+At Divine Liturgy prayers were offered for the unity of the Orthodox Churchpeace in Ukraine, and peace in the Holy Land.
+It being the Nativity Fast, a great many people received Holy Communion.
+Following the services on Sunday the third and final announcement was made concerning the 2024 Annual General Meeting of the parish.

 Church & Community Life